Skip to main content

 Occupancy restriction statement

 Policies C1 ‘Housing in Settlements’, C4 ‘Sub-division’ and L2 ‘Conversion of traditional buildings – acceptable uses’ of the Yorkshire Dales Local Plan 2015-2030 and HS1 of the Eden Local Plan 2014-2032 allow for housing development to meet a local need.
-To ensure that this housing remains available for local people or for short term holiday let, the polices require the developer to enter into a legal agreement to restrict the occupancy of the new dwellings to persons satisfying a ‘local need’.
+To ensure that this housing remains available for local people, the polices require the developer to enter into a legal agreement to restrict the occupancy of the new dwellings to persons satisfying a ‘local need’.
 Applications should therefore include confirmation that occupancy of the dwellings will be subject to the occupancy criteria set out in the local plans.

 Protected species survey and report